 Routine immunisations for your baby and toddler

-Your baby will have several immunisations in their first few years, so here’s an overview of the vaccines that are offered for free to babies and children in the UK on the NHS, as well as the ages at which they should ideally be given.
-Your practice nurse or health visitor will be really happy to double check if your child has had all their immunisations.
-If not they will be able to arrange the vaccinations so your child can be up to date with the recommended vaccines.
+Your baby will have several immunisations in their first few years, so here’s an overview of the vaccines that are offered for free to babies and children in the UK on the NHS as well as the ages at which they should ideally be given.
+Your practice nurse or health visitor will be happy to check if your child has had all their immunisations and help them get up-to-date.

 This is the first time you will take your baby for vaccinations.
 Take along your red book each time so you have a record of your baby’s vaccination programme.
 On this visit your baby will have:

 This injection protects against five diseases: tetanus, diphtheria, whooping cough (also called pertussis) polio and Hib (Haemophilus influenza Type B – a bacterial infection that can cause both meningitis and pneumonia in children).

 This vaccine protects against the bacterium Streptococcus pneumoniae, which can cause pneumonia, sepsis (blood poisoning) and meningitis.